 Your safety is the first priority.
 It is important to keep in mind that relationship violence most often escalates, getting worse with time.
 The faster you can protect yourself from future violent incidents, the better.
 Here are some options to consider:

 - Report the abusive incident to appropriate authorities that can help.
-These might include your local police department and/or WSU Police, the Dean of Students, and/or the Affirmative Action/Equal Opportunity officer.
+These might include your local police department and/or WSU Police, the Dean of Students, and/or the Office of Equal Opportunity.
 Take copies of all reports and record incident numbers for your records.

 - Consult with police and/or legal counsel regarding protective orders and restraining orders.
 You may choose to file one of these documents in order to communicate in an official way that your abuser must stay away from you.